tmellanxt/micronaut-yaml-bug/README.md

 ## Project Structure

-- `list`: The main application module.
+- `app`: The main application module.
 - `utilities`: A simple library module.

 ## Configuration

 Both modules have their own `application.yml` files located in their respective `src/main/resources` directories.

-### `list` Module
+### `app` Module

-The `list` module contains the main application.
-It includes a class `OnStartUp` that reads a configuration value from the `application.yml` file and prints it to the console when the application starts.
+The `app` module contains the main application.
+It includes a class `ConfigurationPrinter` that reads a configuration value from the `application.yml` file and prints it to the console when the application starts.

 ### `utilities` Module